aheninger/icu/docs/userguide/design.md

 default data DLL, and the files are not in the default location.
 Again, this is not common.
 See [ICU Data](icudata#icu-data-directory).

+3. Sanity check that ICU is functioning and able to access data.
+This is important because configuration or installation problems that leave ICU unable to load its data do occur, and the resulting failures can be confusing.
+Since not all ICU APIs have UErrorCode parameters, in the absence of data they may sometimes silently return incorrect results.

+  The function ulocdata_getCLDRVersion() is suitable; it is small and light weight, requires data, and reports the error in the absence of data.

 When an application is terminating it should call the function `u_cleanup()`, which frees all heap storage and other system resources that are held internally by the ICU library.
 While the use of `u_cleanup()` is not strictly required,